gutiluis/Techdegree-project-4/README.md

 ## Features

 # SQLAlchemy script to make a db file in sqlite3 with an instance of a model class. import a csv file
-# the script will run backups of the database in sqlite3 format
+# the script will run backups of the database in SQLite format
 # The second script is to build an API with Flask framework

 ---